Yacubane/esp32-arduino-matter-builder/lib_files/README.md

 3. Restart Arduino IDE.

-## Building custom version of this library
+## Rest of files and process of building custom version of this library
 Please look [here](https://github.com/jakubdybczak/esp32-arduino-matter-builder).